metamn/react/content/blog/to-react-with-best-practices/index.md

 ---
-title: To React with best practices
+title: "To React with best practices"
 date: "2018-12-13"
 ---